A puzzle about circles and counting — that turns out to have a beautiful connection to binary numbers and a surprising piece of ancient history.

 | \(\boldsymbol{j_{n,3}}\) |

-Well, that's it for my series of SUMS articles.
-I really hope you have enjoyed them!
-Keep an eye on my website mathsinsight.co.uk for more along the same lines.
+I really hope you have enjoyed this article.
+Keep an eye on the website for more along the same lines.
 Enjoy your mathematical journey.
 If I've only shown you one thing, I would like it to be that maths is far more interesting than your exam curriculum would have you believe!